Ep.23: Clean Skin from Within Interview with Dr. Trevor Cates

 LINKS AND RESOURCES

-Get your own customized skin profile at TheSkinQuiz.com.
-It’s free – Based upon your answers, it will give you great tips for glowing skin and vibrant health.
+Get your customized skin profile at TheSkinQuiz.com.
+It’s free – Based on your answers, it will give you great tips for glowing skin and vibrant health.

 Robyn: Hey, everyone.
 It’s Robyn Openshaw and welcome back to Your High Vibration Life.
 I always say this is my good friend, but this is really my good friend.
 This is, today, a really exciting episode.
 She is Dr. Trevor Cates.
 What we’re talking about today is your skin health because one of the things I have so much frustration about in the whole world of health is how doctors who talk about skin think that they are talking about this protective covering around the body.